 In the event that a holiday occurs during a period of authorized vacation leave, the workday which is the holiday shall be charged as a holiday and not as a day of vacation.
-In the event that an employee is seriously ill during that employee's scheduled vacation, the full workdays on which such illness occurs shall not be charged to vacation leave, provided that a doctor's certificate or report of treatment is submitted and approved.
-It is expressly understood that the use of sick leave during vacation is reserved for serious illnesses, such as those which confine an employee to bed, and that the vacation period is not automatically lengthened by its use.
+In the event that an employee needs to use sick leave during that employee's scheduled vacation, the full workdays on which such illness occurs shall not be charged to vacation leave, provided that a doctor's certificate or report of treatment is submitted and approved.
 Vacation leave not used due to the use of sick leave in an authorized vacation period shall be rescheduled for use at a later date, in accordance with established procedure.